-The Mississippi River Delta and coastal Louisiana are disappearing at an astonishing rate: a football field of wetlands vanishes into open water almost every hour.
-Since the 1930s, Louisiana has lost nearly 1,900 square miles of land, an area roughly the size of Delaware.
+The Mississippi River Delta and coastal Louisiana are disappearing at an astonishing rate: a football field of wetlands vanishes into open water every 100 minutes.
+Since the 1930s, Louisiana has lost over 2,000 square miles of land, an area roughly the size of Delaware.
 Many factors have contributed to this collapse.

 Causes of Land Loss